AlexSzkDev/Code-Institute-Milestone-1/README.md

 I have used Github pages for the hosting and deployment of this website.
 Each time the master branch has a new commit, it will automatically updates to the live page.

 Through the development process, the particles.js library was hosted through my local machine and now is hosted though a CDN on live deployment.
-If you want to run the whole page locally you will have to replace the Bootstap 4 CDN, AOS-Library CDN, and Particles.js with their local respositories
+If you want to run the whole page locally you will have to replace the Bootstrap 4 CDN, AOS-Library CDN, and Particles.js with their local repositories